ali-han/ali-han/README.md

 - 👀 I have an interest in WordPress
 - 🌱 Currently learning Flutter
 - 💞️ Seeking collaboration opportunities with Startups
-- 📫 You can contact me on Twitter @ali_han
+- 📫 You can contact me on LinkedIn [linkedin/ali-han](https://www.linkedin.com/in/ali-han/)

 <!---
 ali-han/ali-han is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.